stringcode86/coinwatch/README.md

 - **Android Jetpack Compose**.
 Pure Jetpack Compose version of the app.
 Uses all the Jetpack Compose latest best practices.
 Review code [android-jectpack-compose](./android-jectpack-compose).

+### NOTE
+Currently under active development.
+Not all code push yet.
+Check back in a day or two.